Food & Drink

 1. Flour

-To prevent clumpiness with this cornstarch replacement, mix the flour with a bit of cold water before adding it in.
-Your results will be more opaque than when using cornstarch, which makes it great for gravies and stews but less ideal for clear liquids or pie fillings.
-It also will have a rougher, more noticeable texture than cornstarch.
+To prevent clumpiness with this cornstarch replacement in baking, mix the flour with a bit of cold water before adding it in.
+Your results will be more opaque than when using cornstarch, which makes it great for gravies and stews but less ideal as a cornstarch substitute for clear liquids or pie fillings.

-Keep in mind that flour, which comes from wheat, is not gluten-free like cornstarch but will be useful if corn allergies are present.
-Flour also contains slightly more protein and fiber than cornstarch.
+Also keep in mind that flour, which comes from wheat, is not gluten-free like cornstarch, so it won't work as a substitution for cornstarch in gluten-free baking.
+However, it will be a useful cornstarch substitute if corn allergies are present.
+Flour contains slightly more protein and fiber than cornstarch as well, which may be beneficial if you’re keeping an eye on nutrients.

 2. Potato Starch

-While not as common as flour in American kitchens, potato starch — created by releasing the starch of crushed potatoes and drying it into a powder — is a great element that remains flavorless and can be a wonderful cornstarch substitute.
-Potato starch is especially great for use in cakes, where it helps retain moisture over time longer than cakes made just with flour.
+While not as common as flour in American kitchens, potato starch — created by releasing the starch of crushed potatoes and drying it into a powder — is an excellent, flavorless cornstarch substitute.
+Potato starch is especially great for use in cakes, where it helps retain moisture longer than cakes made with flour alone.

-You will need about a 1:1 ratio for potato starch to the cornstarch required, and you’ll achieve the best results if you add the potato starch later in the cooking process.
-This is because high heat makes it far more water-soluble, lessening its thickening properties over time.
+You will need about a 1:1 ratio of potato starch to the cornstarch required when using this cornstarch substitute.
+You’ll achieve the best results if you add the potato starch later in the cooking process — this is because high heat makes it far more water-soluble, lessening its thickening properties over time.

 3. Rice Flour

-A common ingredient in Asian cuisines, this flour, made from finely ground rice, is a favorite substitution for regular flour as a gluten-free option.
-It's also a perfect cornstarch substitute as well.
+A common ingredient in Asian cuisines, rice flour, made from finely ground rice, is a favorite gluten-free substitute for regular flour.
+It's also a perfect cornstarch substitute.
 Rice flour is particularly good for baking and creating a crispy batter for deep-fried foods.

 Be aware that you’ll need twice as much rice flour than cornstarch when making the swap, which might be challenging since rice flour is more expensive than other varieties of flour or cornstarch substitutes.